QEWD-Courier/Ripple-Qewd/README.md

      usermod -aG sudo ripple

-3) **Use *one* installer script from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI**.
+3) **Use *one* installer script from this repo, as the "ripple" user, to create the QEWD/Node.js-based Ripple Middle Tier and UI**.

 *We suggest you either install *qewd-ripple* with Redis as its database*: